-The partnership allows Coop Bank to tap into Kifiya’s digital lending technology and give Kifiya the ability to leverage Cooperative Bank of Oromia distribution and financial capacity.
-The Bank will offer lending solutions targeting Micro, Small, and medium businesses (MSMEs), providing access to credit, through groundbreaking and cutting-edge credit scoring systems.
+The partnership allows Coop Bank to tap into Kifiya’s digital lending technology and gives Kifiya the ability to leverage Cooperative Bank of Oromia’s distribution and financial capacity.
+The Bank will offer lending solutions targeting Micro, Small, and medium businesses (MSMEs), providing access to credit through groundbreaking and cutting-edge credit scoring systems.

-Research shows that Ethiopia’s MSME Financing to GDP Ratio was 2% in 2020.
+Research shows that Ethiopia’s MSME financing to GDP ratio was 2% in 2020.
 This ratio is lower than South Africa’s 14% and Kenya’s 6% in 2020.
-Ethiopia’s poor ratio is attributed to the crowding-out of credit by the public sector and high requirements for a loan to MSMEs by Micro-Finances and Commercial Banks.
+Ethiopia’s poor ratio is attributed to the crowding-out of credit by the public sector and high requirements for loans to MSMEs by micro-finance and commercial banks.

-“Today’s partnership with Coop bank marks an exciting era for the Ethiopian Digital Economy as Kifiya’s Qena technology heralds uncollateralized digital lending in the country.
-With the help of our AI-powered credit scoring digital lending platform, we hope to address the needs of uncollateralized finance in MSMEs sector in Ethiopia”, says Munir Duri, CEO of Kifiya Financial Technologies PLC.
+“Today’s partnership with Coop Bank marks an exciting era for the Ethiopian Digital Economy as Kifiya’s Qena technology heralds uncollateralized digital lending in the country.
+With the help of our AI-powered credit scoring digital lending platform, we hope to address the needs of uncollateralized finance in the MSMEs sector in Ethiopia, “says Munir Duri, CEO of Kifiya Financial Technologies Plc.

-Michu will have different offerings for Micro, Small and Medium Business both in the form of loan and overdraft facility.
-The Microloan is aimed towards working capital needs of roadside traders and micro businesses with a maximum loan amount of 30,000 ETB and has a repayment period of 1–4 months.
+Michu will have different offerings for Micro, Small, and Medium Businesses, both in the form of loans and overdraft facilities.
+The Microloan is aimed toward the working capital needs of roadside traders and micro businesses with a maximum loan amount of 30,000 ETB and has a repayment period of 1–4 months.

-Whereas, the MSME loans targets traders at small and medium levels with a maximum loan amount of 150,000birr and a repayment period of up to one year.
+Meanwhile, the small and medium loans target traders at small and medium levels, with a maximum loan amount of 150,000 birr and a repayment period of up to one year.
 Moreover, the loans are intended to cover the working capital of the MSMEs.
 Michu also has another product targeted at employees of various organs called Consumer Loan.

-The non-collateral digital lending product is a new desired loan service that is innovative and makes the loan service process swift, non-collateral, easy to access at anytime and anywhere.
-The product uses data to determine credit worthiness as well as a flexible payment method.
-Michu digital lending product is expected to increase Coop bank borrowers by 30% during the pilot period.
+The non-collateral digital lending product is a new loan service that is innovative and makes the loan service process swift, non-collateral, and easy to access anytime and anywhere.
+The product uses data to determine creditworthiness and offers a flexible payment method.
+The Michu digital lending product is expected to increase Coop bank borrowers by 30% during the pilot period.